iWinston/typeorm-plus/README.md

 ```

 `QueryBuilder` allows to create and execute SQL query of almost any complexity.
-When you work with `QueryBuilder` think like you are creating SQL query.
+When you work with `QueryBuilder` think like you are creating an SQL query.
 In this example "photo" and "metadata" are aliases applied to selected photos.
 You use aliases to access columns and properties of the selected data.